Item bank

-An item bank is a term for a repository of test items that belong to a testing program, as well as all information pertaining to those items.
+An item bank or question bank is a repository of test items that belong to a testing program, as well as all information pertaining to those items.
 In most applications of testing and assessment, the items are of multiple choice format, but any format can be used.
 Items are pulled from the bank and assigned to test forms for publication either as a paper-and-pencil test or some form of e-assessment.

 Types of information

 An item bank will not only include the text of each item, but also extensive information regarding test development and psychometric characteristics of the items.
 Examples of such information include: